riotampanoy/Dell-Latitude-7400-EFI-OC/README.md

 - [x] Airdrop , Handoff , Sidecar
 - [x] VT-D enable on bios with uncheck disableiomapper kernel quirk
 - [x] Undervolting with Voltageshift to decrease temp
+- [ ] Some PCI Bridge, XHCI, SMBus, Thunderbolt etc use fake id & fake subsystem from MacBookPro 15,2 (Cosmetic Only)

 </details>